Opentrons/opentrons/api/docs/v2/basic_commands/liquids.rst

 Require Liquids
 ===============

 The :py:meth:`.InstrumentContext.require_liquid_presence` method tells a Flex pipette to check for and require a liquid in a well or reservoir.
 This method returns ``True`` if the pressure sensors in a pipette detect a liquid and ``False`` if liquid if the sensors do not.
-Detection takes place during aspiration.
-As the Flex pipette detects a liquid, it stops, raises itself above the liquid's surface, and then resumes aspiration.
-If the Flex pipette does not detect liquid, the robot raises an error, stops the protocol to let you resolve the problem, and writes a warning to the run log.
+When the robot does not detect liquid, it raises an error, stops the protocol to let you resolve the problem, and writes a warning to the run log.
+Detection takes place during aspiration, but you don't need to aspirate to use ``require_liquid_presence``.
+It's a standalone method that can be called when you want to detect liquids only.
 See also :ref:`lpd`.

 .. code-block:: python